-The first custom design involved the LM pelton wheel.
-A compact product was required for installation on a submarine.
-The pelton wheel is a radial turbine meter type suitable for low viscosity liquids and, in this incarnation, with a stainless steel body rated to 20 bar internal pressure and capable of 0.1 to 28 l/min.
+The first custom design for Sub Sea involved the LM Pelton Wheel flowmeter and a compact product was required for installation on a submarine.
+The Pelton Wheel is a radial turbine meter type suitable for low viscosity liquids and, in this incarnation, with a stainless steel body rated to 20 bar internal pressure and capable of 0.1 to 28 l/min.

 Challenger Oceanic, 1992

-Litre Meter contributed a plastic bodied LM pelton wheel.
-The internal and external pressures were identical so the plastic housing was quite strong enough with simple hose connections.
-The electronics, however, was inside a submersible pod where the pressure was 1 bar.
-To withstand the pressure differential (300bar, 3000m) the sensor wall, thin for good signal acceptance, was constructed in a titanium alloy, previously purposed for the nose cone of a Harrier Jump Jet.
+Litre Meter contributed a plastic bodied LM Pelton Wheel.
+The internal and external pressures were identical so the plastic housing was strong enough with simple hose connections.
+The electronics, however were inside a submersible pod where the pressure was 1 bar.
+To withstand the pressure differential (300bar, 3000m) the sensor wall, thin for good signal acceptance, was constructed in a titanium alloy.
+This was previously purposed for the nose cone of a Harrier Jump Jet.
 The meter was installed on Alvin and used as part of a sampling system in subsea fumaroles, in places such as the Marianas Trench.
 Particles were collected and the volume of water measurement helped determine the percentage of solids.

 North Sea, 1993:

 For a simple solution to the flotation and righting of an offshore vessel two VFF 4 flowmeters were designed with subsea totaliser displays.
-The VFF4 was the original VFF flowmeter size capable of measurement, at that time, of 4 l/minute as they were fitted with carbon graphite rotors.
-A simple reed switch sensor was used.
-With a battery powered LCD display mounted behind a clear acrylic window the diver were able to assess the amount of hydraulic fluid being used and thereby the angle of the platform as it slowly rotated from it’s horizontal transport position.
+The VFF4 was the original VFF flowmeter size capable of measurement, at that time of 4 l/minute.
+These were fitted with carbon graphite rotors and a simple reed switch sensor was used.
+With a battery powered LCD display mounted behind a clear acrylic window, the diver was able to assess the amount of hydraulic fluid being used and the angle of the platform as it slowly rotated from it’s horizontal transport position.
 The challenge was to design a compact subsea display against a tight cost restraint.

 Heron and Egret, 1996:

 As Litre Meter extended it’s capability with increased design freedom internal pressures increased to 690bar.
-The application required a very low flow of chemical to be measured and the smallest meter at the time, the MF15, was selected, again with a carbon graphite rotor.
+The application required a very low flow of chemical to be measured and the smallest meter at the time the MF15, was selected again with a carbon graphite rotor.
 The next problem was designing for 300 bar external pressure and provide a loop powered 4-20mA output with a customer specified Tronic connector.
 Two sensors were utilised with a well designed electronic board that provided redundancy by continuous monitoring each sensor.
 Typically, scale inhibitor was measured at 0.5 to 2.5 litres per hour.
-A stainless steel housing was constructed incorporating the connector and fully O-ring sealed.
-The housing was tested by Sira at 300bar.
+A stainless steel housing was constructed incorporating the connector and fully O-ring sealed with the housing was tested by Sira at 300bar.